LeonardoVieiraNeto/DESAFIO-DO-CALCULO-DO-CDB/app/ClientApp/README.md

   npm WARN deprecated @npmcli/move-file@2.0.1: This functionality has been moved to @npmcli/fs <br />
   npm WARN deprecated popper.js@1.16.1: You can find the new Popper v2 at @popperjs/core, this package is dedicated to the legacy v1 <br />

-  added 953 packages, and audited 954 packages in 10s
+  added 953 packages, and audited 954 packages in 10s <br />

-  107 packages are looking for funding
+  107 packages are looking for funding <br />
-    run `npm fund` for details
+    run `npm fund` for details <br />

 ## Executando a aplicação